simagix/keyhole/README.md

 ## Usages
 ### Download
 Download the desired binary.
 No other downloads (interpreter or modules) are necessary.
+Please note that the builds of the master branch are changed often with new features.
+For stable builds, use versioned branches.

 #### MacOS
 ```